Skip to content

 This prospectus sets out the academic vision, structure, and scholarly composition of the Foundations of Legacy Fiqh Symposium 2026.
 The symposium is conceived as a structured scholarly engagement addressing questions of zakah governance within contemporary minority contexts, through disciplined juristic inquiry and collective deliberation.

-All scholarly outputs arising from this symposium will be formally drafted, consolidated, and published by Islamic Finance Advisory (IFA) as a reference standard for zakah governance, intended to support institutions, scholars, and practitioners in responsible and principled application.
+All scholarly outputs arising from this symposium will be formally drafted and consolidated under the academic authority of Islamic Finance Advisory (IFA) as a reference standard for zakah governance, intended to support institutions, scholars, and practitioners in responsible and principled application.

 Convened scholars